wyrover/Switch/docs/CodingConventionsGuidelines.md

 ```

-For more informations see [doxygen documentation](http://www.doxygen.org)
+For more commands see [Doxygen Special commands](http://www.stack.nl/~dimitri/doxygen/manual/commands.html) and for more informations see [Doxygen Manual](http://www.stack.nl/~dimitri/doxygen/manual/index.html)

 # Indentation